skorpiob/java-database-capstone/schema-architecture.md

 2. The action is routed to the appropriate Thymeleaf or REST controller.
 3. The controller calls the service layer
 4. Service layer connects to repositories and get the data
-5. Service layer uses business logic to respond with output
-6. Respoitories accesses to either MongoDB or MySQLDB
+5. Respoitories accesses to either MongoDB or MySQLDB
+6. Once retrived database data are mapped on models (model binding)
+7. Models are used in app